raj-gun/NonSysID/README.md

     - or use the 'addpath' command in the Matlab script to add the folder 'NonSysId' and use the functions within (https://uk.mathworks.com/help/matlab/ref/addpath.html).

 ### Documentation
-Brief documentation explaining the main function and a code structure for identifying a model, simulating and validating an identified model is given in the [`doc`](https://github.com/raj-gun/NonSysID/tree/main/doc) folder.
+Brief documentation explaining the main functions and a code structure for identifying a model, simulating and validating an identified model is given in the [`doc`](/doc) folder.

 ### Examples
-- Basic use of identifying a SISO NARX model from real data, see the example in [`Examples/Electro-mecahnical system`](https://github.com/raj-gun/NonSysID/tree/main/Examples/Electro-mecahnical%20system).
+- Basic use of identifying a SISO NARX model from real data, see the example in [`Examples/Electro-mechanical system`](Examples/Electro-mechanical system).
-- An example of identifying a MISO NARX model is shown in [`Examples/Hystersis_model_MISO`](https://github.com/raj-gun/NonSysID/tree/main/Examples/Hystersis_model_MISO).
+- An example of identifying a MISO NARX model is shown in [`Examples/Hysteresis_model_MISO`](Examples/Hysteresis_model_MISO).

 ## Paper